Synthetics Test Settings

 • Add Label: A link to open the New Label Dialog, where you can add a new label.

 • Test Frequency/DNS Lookup Frequency: The interval at which the test should be run.
-Available intervals vary by test type (see Intervals by Test Type).
+The type of the test determines which intervals are available (see Intervals by Test Type) and whether the field is required (see Required Test Settings).

 Note: The Name, Description, and Labels settings are common to all test types.